wacncontent/CustomizeTool/addCommentOutput/includes/website-from-gallery.md

 ![Wordpress blog][13]

->[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
+>[AZURE.NOTE] If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.

 ## Create a web app in the portal

 1. Log in to the Azure Portal Preview.

-2. Open the Azure  Marketplace  gallery  either by clicking the **Marketplace** icon:
+2. Open the Azure Marketplace either by clicking the **Marketplace** icon:

     ![Marketplace icon][marketplace]